Working with CCSI

 Applications will be considered on a rolling basis.
 If you are applying for a paid internship, please indicate if you are work-study eligible (preferred but not required).

-Internship opportunities currently available for both Spring and Summer 2017:
+Internship opportunities currently available for Summer 2017:

 Unpaid internship: Legal Support Gaps in the Context of Land Investments